Costa Rica Direct: +506 8798 6122

 When you do not have to file

-You're off the hook in three specific cases — but only one is common for Canadian buyers in Costa Rica:
+You're off the hook in three specific cases — but only one of them is common:

 Case 1: Pure personal-use property

 This is the case most Canadian buyers want to land in.
 It works if you buy a vacation home, use it yourself, and never put it on a rental platform.
-The moment one Airbnb booking lands, the property is no longer purely personal-use that year.
+The moment one Airbnb booking lands, the property is no longer purely personal-use.

 Case 2: Cost base under CAD $100,000